andreterceiro/dio-mobile-meu-tudo--working-with-stack-navigation-in-react-native/README.md

 # Comments of the teacher

-- We have a container with several navigators
+- We have a container with several navigators;
+- Each navigator have a context, like users.stack.routes, admin.stack.routes;